karlicoss/cachew/doc/development.md

 - add `--benchmark-compare` to compare with the saved baseline
 - use `--benchmark-save baseline` to update the baseline
+- use `uv run --python=3.xx` to pin a specific python version
 - add `-k ...` to select a specific benchmark
 - gc is disabled in some benchmarks via `disable_gc=True` parameter
 - TODO python version